ukdtom/UAS2Res/REMOVED.md

-# Due to EOL of plugins, the following was removed from UAS:
+# Due to EOL of plugins, the following was removed from UAS

 * 9anime
 * ATV MediaThek(AT)